SasaIA/Trading/README.md

 This project aims to predict whether a company's stock price will rise or fall the next day to find out whether we can buy a stock or not.
 We selected three companies and collected data from 1999 to present.

 ### Built With
-We coded this project using Python, its packages and an API :
+We coded this project using Python, its packages, a Database and an API :

 * [Python](https://www.python.org)
 * [Pymongo](https://pymongo.readthedocs.io/en/stable/)